georgebabarus/magento-filesystem-extension/docs/source/extension/demo.rst

 This demo page will guide you through the main features affected by media file relocation.
 In this scenario, the extension is configured to map pub/media files to the external filesystem Amazon S3.

-Even if there are some configuration needed, maybe some changes in the codebase, the overall system should become more robust after a proper configuration.
+Even if there are some configuration needed or some changes in the codebase, the overall system should become more robust after a proper configuration.

-Keep in mind that depending on the implementation of a 3rd party extension it may brake during the configuration of Magento core directories mapping to external filesystems.
+Keep in mind that depending on the implementation of other 3rd party extensions, the installation of these modules may cause some errors on the existing codebase in places where the Filesystem object is not used properly.
 .. include:: ./../messages.rst
 .. contents:: Table of Contents